PFC Levski Sofia

-PFC Levski Sofia (ПФК Левски София) is a Bulgarian professional association football club based in Sofia, which competes in the First League, the top division of the Bulgarian football league system.
+Profesionalen futbolen klub Levski (Професионален футболен клуб „Левски“, lit.
+'Professional Football Club Levski'), commonly known as Levski Sofia or simply Levski, is a Bulgarian professional association football club based in Sofia, which competes in the First League, the top division of the Bulgarian football league system.
 The club was founded on 24 May 1914 by a group of high school students, and is named after Vasil Levski, a Bulgarian revolutionary renowned as the national hero of the country.

-Levski have won a total of 74 trophies, including 26 national championships, 26 national cups and 3 supercups, as well as 13 domestic doubles and one treble.
+Levski have won a total of 75 trophies, including 27 national championships, 26 national cups and 3 supercups, as well as 13 domestic doubles and one treble.
 They are the only Bulgarian football club to have never been relegated from the top division since the establishment of the league system in 1937.
 On the international stage, Levski reached the quarter-finals of the UEFA Cup twice and the quarter-finals of the Cup Winners' Cup three times.
-In addition, they finished as runners-up of the Balkans Cup twice, and in 2006, they became the first Bulgarian club to play in the group stage of the UEFA Champions League.
+In addition, they finished as runners-up of the Balkans Cup twice, and in 2006, they became the first Bulgarian club to participate in the group stage of the UEFA Champions League.

 The team's home kit colour is all-blue.
 Levski's home ground is the Georgi Asparuhov Stadium in Sofia, which has a capacity of 17,688 spectators.
 The club's fiercest rival is CSKA Sofia, and matches between the two capital sides are commonly referred to as the Eternal derby of Bulgaria.
 Levski also contests the Oldest capital derby with Slavia Sofia, since 1915.
 The club is a regular member of the European Club Association and the European Multisport Club Association.